GabeScott/standard-works-vault/General Conference/1999 October - Good-bye to This Wonderful Old Tabernacle.md

 # Good-bye to This Wonderful Old Tabernacle

-*By Gordon B. Hinckley - President of the Church*
+By President Gordon B. Hinckley - *President of the Church*

 *Given in the October session of the 1999 General Conference*

+>*The Spirit of the Lord has been in this \[Tabernacle\].
+It is sacred unto us.
+We hope, we anticipate, we pray that the new \[Conference Center\] will likewise radiate the same spirit.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/1999/10/good-bye-to-this-wonderful-old-tabernacle?lang=eng)